Drug interactions between aluminum hydroxide / magnesium hydroxide / simethicone and Milk of Magnesia

 The recommended maximum number of medicines in the 'stimulant and hyperosmotic laxatives' category to be taken concurrently is usually one.
 Your list includes two medicines belonging to the 'stimulant and hyperosmotic laxatives' category:

-- magnesium hydroxide (active ingredient in Milk of Magnesia (magnesium hydroxide))
+- Milk of Magnesia (magnesium hydroxide)

 Note: The benefits of taking this combination of medicines may outweigh any risks associated with therapeutic duplication.
 This information does not take the place of talking to your doctor.
 Always check with your healthcare provider to determine if any adjustments to your medications are needed.